Lizard Squad: Notable actions

-Christmas attacks
+Christmas Xbox and PlayStation attacks

 Lizard Squad had previously threatened to take down gaming services on Christmas.

-On December 25, 2014 (Christmas Day), Lizard Squad claimed to have performed a DDoS attack on the PlayStation Network and Xbox Live.
-On December 26, 2014, at 2:00 AM, Lizard Squad appeared to stop attacking PlayStation Network and Xbox Live.
+On December 25, 2014 (Christmas Day), Lizard Squad launched a massive DDoS attack against PlayStation Network and Xbox Live, disrupting gaming services for millions of users worldwide.
+PlayStation Network, which had approximately 110 million subscribers at the time, and Xbox Live, with roughly 48 million subscribers, were rendered inaccessible during peak holiday gaming hours.
+Xbox Live was restored within 24 hours, but PlayStation Network struggled with extended outages that prevented both existing subscribers and new console owners from accessing online features or downloading games.
 Gizmodo reported that the attacks may have ceased after Kim Dotcom offered Lizard Squad 3000 accounts on his upload service MEGA.

+The attack gained widespread media attention when Lizard Squad members gave interviews to various news outlets, including BBC Radio 5 Live and Sky News.
+Julius Kivimäki, using the alias "Ryan," appeared on Sky News and showed no remorse for the impact on users, claiming the attack was meant to embarrass major technology corporations and force people to spend time with their families instead of gaming.

-Tor sybil attack
+Tor Sybil attack

-On December 26, 2014, a Sybil attack involving more than 3000 relays was attempted against the Tor network.
+On December 26, 2014, a Sybil attack involving more than 3,000 relays was attempted against the Tor network.
 Nodes with names beginning with "LizardNSA" began appearing, Lizard Squad claimed responsibility for this attack.

 The relevance of the attack was questioned.
-According to Tor relay node operator Thomas White, the consensus system made that Lizard Squad only managed to control "0.2743% of the network, equivalent of a tiny VPS".
+According to Tor relay node operator Thomas White, the consensus system made that Lizard Squad only managed to control "0.2743% of the network, equivalent to a tiny VPS".

 Malaysia Airlines website attack

 On January 26, 2015, the website of Malaysia Airlines was attacked, apparently by Lizard Squad, calling itself a "cyber caliphate".
 Users were redirected to another page bearing an image of a tuxedo-wearing lizard, and reading "Hacked by Cyber Caliphate".
 Underneath this was text reading "follow the cyber caliphate on twitter" after which were the Twitter accounts of the owner of UMG, "@UMGRobert" and CEO of UMG, "@UMG_Chris".
 The page also carried the headline "404 - Plane Not Found", an apparent reference to the airline's loss of flight MH370 the previous year.
 Malaysia Airlines assured customers and clients that customer data had not been compromised.

 Media reports around the world said versions of the takeover in some regions included the wording "ISIS will prevail", which listed concerns of Lizard Squad's association with the Islamic State.